gryphonshafer/dest/README.md

 the development history.

 Using dest for production deployment, provisioning, or configuration management is not advised.
-Use something like Angular et al instead.
-Angular (or whatever CM tool you prefer) can use dest to perform some actions.
+Use something like Ansible et al instead.
+Ansible (or whatever CM tool you prefer) can use dest to perform some actions.

 # COMMANDS